Lung Cancer Choices©© 5th Edition Menu

 MET

-Savolitinib is a MET inhibitor currently being evaluated in combination with Osimertinib for use in patients who progress on first-line EGFR TKI therapy and demonstrate a MET exon 14 deletion as a resistance mechanism.
-In the TATTON trial the safety and efficacy of the combination of Savolitinib with Osimertinib was established.
-Results showed a response rate of 28% – 52%, depending on what treatment the patient had received in the front-line setting.13-14 Side effects were somewhat more severe than observed with single agent dosing, with the most frequent side effects being nausea, diarrhea, fatigue, fevers, decreased appetite, and decreased blood cell counts (white blood cells and platelets).
-The combination of Savolitinib with Osimertinib continues to be evaluated in the Phase 2 SAVANNAH trial which began enrollment in early January 2019.15
+Savolitinib is a MET inhibitor currently being evaluated in combination with osimertinib for use in patients who progress on first-line EGFR TKI therapy and demonstrate a MET exon 14 deletion as a resistance mechanism.
+In the TATTON trial the safety and efficacy of the combination of savolitinib with osimertinib was established.
+Results showed a response rate of 28% – 52%, depending on what treatment the patient had received in the front-line setting.-21-22 Side effects were somewhat more severe than observed with single agent dosing, with the most frequent side effects being nausea, diarrhea, fatigue, fevers, decreased appetite, and decreased blood cell counts (white blood cells and platelets).
+The combination of savolitinib with osimertinib continues to be evaluated in the Phase 2 SAVANNAH trial which began enrollment in early January 2019.23

 RET

 TPX-0046 is a next-generation RET inhibitor.
-Pre-clinical data demonstrated that this compound has the ability to overcome some of the more common resistance mechanisms identified following treatment meth currently available RET inhibitors.
-A phase I/II clinical trial (NCT04161391) is currently enrolling, but data from human studies are not yet available.39 Several additional compounds are in early stages of development, including TAS0953/HM06 (NCT04683250) and BOS172738 (NCT03780517).
-No safety or efficacy data have been published at this time.40-41
+Pre-clinical data demonstrated that this compound can overcome some of the more common resistance mechanisms identified following treatment meth currently available RET inhibitors.
+A phase I/II clinical trial (NCT04161391) is currently enrolling, but data from human studies are not yet available.58 Several additional compounds are in early stages of development, including TAS0953/HM06 (NCT04683250) and BOS172738 (NCT03780517).
+No safety or efficacy data have been published at this time.59-60

 KRAS

 KRAS mutations are among the most commonly found oncogenic drivers of tumorigenesis in lung cancer, however KRAS has historically been considered an “undruggable” mutation due to a lack of a traditional small-molecule binding pocket on the protein.
-Sotorasib was approved in the spring of 2021 for patients with KRAS G12C mutations.
+The most common types of KRAS mutations found in lung cancer are KRAS G12C, G12D and G12V.
+Sotorasib was approved in the spring of 2021 for second line treatment in patients with KRAS G12C mutations.
 However, this is only one of the multiple oncogenic KRAS mutations that have been identified.

 Adagrasib (MRTX849) is an inhibitor of KRASG12C that irreversibly and selectively binds to KRASG12C, preventing downstream cell signaling.
 The KRYSTAL-1 trial evaluated 51 patients with previously treated KRAS G12C mutated NSCLC, and 45% had at least a partial response to adagrasib therapy.
-In those patients with a concomitant STK11 mutation, the response rate was 64%.42 Side effects included GI upset (nausea, vomiting, diarrhea) fatigue and lab abnormalities.42 Additional trials are ongoing to better understand the efficacy of this drug, including combining it with immunotherapy and other targeted therapies.43
+In those patients with a concomitant STK11 mutation, the response rate was 64%.61 Side effects included GI upset (nausea, vomiting, diarrhea) fatigue and lab abnormalities.42

 EGFR / HER2 Exon 20 insertion

 Poziotinib is an oral tyrosine kinase inhibitor that is being evaluated in the Phase II ZENITH20 trial for lung cancer patients with EGFR or HER2 Exon 20 insertion mutations.
 Poziotinib irreversibly blocks signaling through the HER family of receptors, including HER1 (ErbB1/EGFR), HER2 (ErbB2), and HER4 (ErbB4).
-Response rates were encouraging, with tumor reduction seen in up to 28% of patients treated.
-Unfortunately, side effects have been problematic, with over 50% of patients experiencing moderate to severe symptoms, including rash, diarrhea, paronychia, mucositis, and fatigue.
+Response rates were encouraging, with tumor reduction seen in up to 48% of patients treated.
+The exact location of the EGFR insertion mutation was shown to affect response rates, which varied from 48% to 0% based on the specific location of the mutation.64 Unfortunately, side effects have been problematic, with over 50% of patients experiencing moderate to severe symptoms, including rash, diarrhea, paronychia, mucositis, and fatigue.
 These side effects often require dose reduction or treatment discontinuation.
-Splitting the dose into twice daily dosage appears to decrease the risk for severe toxicity by up to 52% while maintaining response rates of approximately 30%.
-The ZENITH20 trial continues enrolling patients to better understand the efficacy of the twice daily dosing schedule.45
+Splitting the dose into twice daily dosages appears to decrease the risk for severe toxicity by up to 52% while maintaining response rates of approximately 30%.
+The ZENITH20 trial continues enrolling patients to better understand the efficacy of the twice daily dosing schedule.65

 AXL

 Bemcentinib (BGB324) is a novel AXL inhibitor which seemed to enhance anti-PD1 therapy in pre-clinical studies.
 A phase 2 trial involving 38 patients have been dosed with the combination of bemcentinib and pembrolizumab, with 29 evaluable for response to treatment.
-28% of patients showed a partial response, and 40% of the AXL-positive patient responded to therapy.51 The FDA has granted bemcentinib fast track status, and clinical trial enrollment is ongoing.50
+28% of patients showed a partial response, and 40% of the AXL-positive patient responded to therapy.73 The FDA has granted bemcentinib fast track status, and clinical trials are ongoing.74

 Immunotherapy